Lupus UK Centres of Excellence

 The hospital provides a highly specialist service for patients with lupus, which works within the general rheumatology service, but also links in with other departments including dermatology, nephrology, neurology, ophthalmology and, cardiology.

-LUPUS UK’s Chief Executive, Paul Howard, and Vice-Chair and Trustee, Yvonne Norton attended the virtual ceremony on Wednesday 24th February 2021.
+Lupus UK’s Chief Executive, Paul Howard, and Vice-Chair and Trustee, Yvonne Norton attended the virtual ceremony on Wednesday 24th February 2021.

 UNIVERSITY HOSPITAL SOUTHAMPTON (OFFICIAL OPENING: MARCH 2021)